apnadkarni/blt/man/datatable.rst

   be a label, index, or tag and may refer to multiple rows (example:
   "all").
 If either *row* or *column* is and index or label and does not already exist, the row or column is automatically created.
-If the row or column is an index, the table may be grown. *Value* is the value to be set.
+If the row or column is an index, *tableName* may automatically grow. *Value* is the value to be set.
 If the column type is not *string*, *value* is converted into the correct type.
 If the conversion fails, an error will be returned.

 *tableName* **sort** ?\ *switches* ...\ ?